 - Prevents damage: Studies show that UV radiation can generate free radicals and cause DNA damage and skin aging.
 Although octinoxate primarily protects against UVB rays, it also offers some protection against UVA rays, which penetrate deeper into the skin and damage the skin cells.

-- Minimizes signs of photoaging: Nazarian adds that octinoxate can help minimize premature skin aging.
-UVA radiation from sun exposure can cause degradation of collagen and lead to wrinkles, dark spots, and loss of skin elasticity, and octinoxate provides some UVA protection.
+- Minimizes signs of photoaging: Nazarian adds that octinoxate can help reduce premature skin aging.
+UVA radiation from sun exposure can cause collagen degradation and lead to wrinkles, dark spots, and loss of skin elasticity, and octinoxate provides some UVA protection.

 - Applies smoothly: Chemical sunscreens, in general, have a lighter texture than mineral sunscreens.
 Formulas containing octinoxate apply smoothly and evenly and are easy to layer under makeup.

-- Leaves no white cast: Sunscreens containing octinoxate have less of a chance of leaving a white cast on skin compared to mineral sunscreens.
+- Leaves no white cast: Sunscreens containing octinoxate have less chance of leaving a white cast on the skin than mineral sunscreens.

 Side Effects of Octinoxate